d0w/docscan/README.md

 2. Head to `localhost:5174` to view the frontend
 3. Head to `localhost:8000/docs` to view the API documentation
+4. Start your Ollama server by running `ollama serve`
+    - Your ollama server should be running on the same network as the docker containers.
+I.e. you need to bind the server to your computer's local IP or on 0.0.0.0
+    - Download and fetch `deepseek-r1:8b`.
+This is currently the model hardcoded, configurable environments variables to control this will be added in the future.

 If you want to run the frontend and backend separately: